mjclemente/sendgrid.cfc/README.md

 I've found two places where the `/mail/send` endpoint JSON body are explained, and the (77!) possible parameters outlined.
 Familiarizing yourself with these will be of great help when using the API: [V3 Mail Send API Overview](https://sendgrid.com/docs/API_Reference/Web_API_v3/Mail/index.html) and [Mail Send Endpoint Documentation](https://sendgrid.api-docs.io/v3.0/mail-send).

-Here are the currently available public methods for building the mail object (unless indicated, all methods are chainable):
+## `helpers.mail` Reference Manual
+This section documents every public method in the `helpers/mail.cfc` file.

+Unless indicated, all methods are chainable.
+Top level parameters are referred to as "global" or "message level", as opposed to personalized parameters.
+As the SendGrid docs state: "Individual fields within the personalizations array will override any other global, or “message level”, parameters that are defined outside of personalizations."

 ### `from( required any email )`

 ### `replyTo( required any email )`

 ### `subject( required string subject )`
-Sets the global, or "message level", subject.
+Sets the global subject.
 This may be overridden by personalizations[x].subject.

 ### `html( required string message )`
 Convenience method for adding the text/html content